raziamisu/raziamisu/README.md

 ### Hi there 👋, My name is Razia Sultana Misu
-Hi, I'm Razia Sultana Misu, and I'm a researcher in machine learning.
+I'm a researcher in machine learning.
 I'm also a developer for Next.js and blockchain projects.

 Skills: NEXT.JS/ REACT / BOOTSTRAP/ JS / HTML / CSS/ BLOCKCHAIN/ PYTHON/ JAVA/ SOLIDITY